Categories

 Foods listed below are found at a health food store or made at home.
 Buy or grow organic to avoid pesticides, herbicides, synthetic hormones, and antibiotic residues known to impair healing.
 Everything here on this list is gluten-sugar-yeast-free, unless otherwise noted.
 As always, food combine.

-Move slowly with a smile like my rosy-cheeked boy in this photograph.
+Move slowly with a smile like my rosy-cheeked boy eating a “B.E.D. meal”.

 Quiz to see if yeast overgrowth is a part of your health issues.